Feature request #9493

 What would your suggestion for "Normal" search?
 Should wildcards like * and ? be permitted inside the string? or just a simple string with wildcards at beginning and end?

 Case-insensitive search should have an option, it would be ok to have it case-insensitive by default.

-#2 Updated by Etienne Tourigny about 6 years ago
+#2 Updated by Etienne Tourigny over 6 years ago

 see my implementation here with commit "browser dock: add normal syntax (with wildcards at begin and end) and case insensitive search, both default"